As an amazon associate, we earn from qualifying purchases.

-The best way to deep clean a trough is a combination of water, bleach, sunshine, and elbow grease (that is, scrubbing).
+The best way to deep clean a horse trough is a combination of water, bleach, sunshine, and elbow grease (aka scrubbing).
+Follow this guide to learn how to get your horse trough clean- really clean- in less time.

 How to Clean a Horse Trough: